jethomas2020/Plotly-Challenge/README.md

 ----------------------------
 index.html

 We have provided an index.html with an example layout.
-The sample index.html was created using an older version of Bootstrap.
+Used Bootstrap.

 ----------------------------------------------------